Noelia Zeballos

 Noelia Zeballos Melgar ([noˈelja seˈβaʝos melˈɣaɾ]; born 2 May 1994) is a Bolivian tennis player.

-Zeballos has a career-high singles ranking by the Women's Tennis Association (WTA) of 447, reached on 27 February 2023.
-She also has a career-high WTA doubles ranking of 299, achieved on 3 October 2022.
-Zeballos has won three ITF singles titles and 14 ITF doubles titles.
+Zeballos has a career-high singles ranking by the Women's Tennis Association (WTA) of 440, achieved on 8 May 2023.
+She also has a career-high doubles ranking of world No. 242, reached on 9 June 2025.
+Zeballos has won three singles and 22 doubles titles on the ITF Women's Circuit.

-Playing for Bolivia Fed Cup team, she has a win–loss record of 27–27 (as of March 2023).
+Playing for Bolivia Fed Cup team, she has an overall win–loss record of 34–34 (as of July 2024).

 Her brother Federico is also a professional tennis player.